minecx/RustPlayground/README.md

 - Be more familiar with passing strings as function parameters (cannot use strings directly since they are not of fixed size, so have to use pointers like in C/C++)

+Random thoughts

+- I heard the next chapter (Ownership) is the most unique and the hardest concept of Rust so wish me luck `:(`